 “shape their own lives in the here and now, because we believe it’s the only life we have.
 We make sense of the world through logic, reason, and evidence, and always seek to treat those around us with warmth, understanding, and respect.“

-There is a lot more to Humanism than simply a lack of religion, it is a belief system with its own morals, ethics and pastoral elements.
-As a Humanist Celebrant friend of mine describes it:
+There is a lot more to Humanism than a lack of religion.
+It is a belief system with its own morals, ethics and pastoral elements.
+As a Humanist Celebrant friend described it:

 “It’s not just about beliefs and values, it’s about practices and community too.”

-So please go to their website and reach out to actual Humanists to find out more about them, what they do believe and do.
+Go to their website and reach out to actual Humanists to find out more about them, what they do believe, and what they do.
 If you are wondering whether you might be a Humanist yourself you can take a fun quiz on their website, here.

 So why aren’t you a Humanist?
 They sound awesome!